Google says Microsoft is resisting flipping documents in antitrust battles | ExBulletin

 Google says Microsoft is resisting flipping documents in antitrust battles

-Washington (Reuters)-According to court filings opened late Thursday, Alphabet Google said it did not follow the subpoena to a judge who heard the Judiciary’s anti-trust proceedings against the investigative and advertising giant.
-Asked Microsoft to force the submission of documents.
+Google in the Washington (Reuters) Alphabet said it did not follow a subpoena to a judge who heard a judicial antitrust proceeding against an investigative and advertising giant, according to court filings held late Thursday.
+I asked Microsoft to force me to submit a document.

-Google issued a subpoena to Microsoft [MSFT.O] According to Filing, he was looking for documents about Microsoft’s Bing search engine and Internet Explorer and Edge more than three months ago, but hasn’t received them.
+Google issued a subpoena to Microsoft [MSFT.O] According to the filing, he was looking for documentation on Microsoft’s Bing search engine and Internet Explorer and Edge over three months ago, but hasn’t received it.

 According to Google, some documents may reveal whether Microsoft was actually limiting its competition with Google, or simply failed to compete well.

-“Especially, there are 19 Microsoft employees who have held a significant position in connection with the core activities of the proceedings, but at this point Microsoft has refused to commit to the search,” Google submitted.
-Said in the paperwork.
+“In particular, there are 19 Microsoft employees who hold a significant position in relation to the core activities of the proceedings, but at this point Microsoft refuses to commit to search,” Google submitted.
+Did.
+I said in the paperwork.

 Google’s search engine is by far the market leader, but Bing has a single-digit share.
 Google also has a browser Chrome.

-Microsoft also submitted late Thursday that Google’s additional request will bring the total number of custodians with files that Microsoft has to search to 55.
+Microsoft also filed late Thursday that Google’s additional request would bring the total number of custodians with files that Microsoft had to search to 55.

 Google couldn’t provide a “specific reason” for why these additional files were needed, Microsoft added.